 Other Benefits of Working From Home

-Increased productivity, efficiency, and job satisfaction are the clear benefits of working from home according to these working from home productivity statistics, but they aren’t the only benefits an organization can enjoy by adopting a work from home policy.
+Increased productivity, efficiency, and job satisfaction are the clear benefits of working from home according to these working from home productivity statistics, but they aren’t the only benefits an organization can enjoy by adopting a remote work policy.
 Here are just some of the other advantages:

 - Better employment options.
 If you’re hiring remote workers, you won’t be limited to people who live in your local area; you can feasibly choose candidates from all over the country, or even all over the world.
 This greatly increases your range of available options, and allows you to find better fits for available positions.